Penny Blood: Planning and development

 Penny Blood was created by Matsuzo Machida as a spiritual successor to Shadow Hearts, a series developed by Sacnoth and released between 2001 and 2005.
 Following the release of Shadow Hearts: From the New World, the development team left to become independent, with Machida and series artist Miyako Kato founding Studio Wildrose.
 Machida created the storyline and concepts as an alternate expression of the themes and mechanics he created for Shadow Hearts, though aiming it at an adult audience.
 His intention was to take the darker themes which had been gradually removed from Shadow Hearts as far as they could go within a mature game, though some comedic elements will be retained as in Shadow Hearts: Covenant.
 While some terminology such as Malice and Sanity Points carried over, there was no other connection to Shadow Hearts.
-The game's title was a reference to the Penny dreadful, a popular style of serial literature during the 19th Century, while the logo included a reference to coins given to the dead.
+The game's title is derived from another name for the penny dreadful style of serial literature popular during the 19th century, while the logo included a reference to coins placed with the dead.

 Planning and pre-production for Penny Blood began in 2021.
 The game is being co-developed by Studio Wildrose, the newly-founded Yukikaze, and third-party developer Shade.
 Machida acted as director, lead designer and scenario writer.
 Kato returned as art director and character designer, with Nobutaka Hanya joining as monster designer and Masato Watanabe as a concept artist.
 Shadow Hearts composer Yoshitaka Hirota returned as lead composer, with Akira Kaida also contributing music.
 Guest composers Nobuo Uematsu and Kenji Ito were also announced to be a part of the project, creating music for American and Japanese locations respectively.
 The setting was chosen due to Machida's fascination with the period, which many countries surviving to the present day with changed attitudes and relationships.
 When creating the Fusion concept for Penny Blood, Machida used the theme of "holy" figures in tales as opposed to the demonic inspiration of Shadow Hearts.
 Kato's character designs reflected the darker tone with a desaturated color palette and designs drawing from American comic books, with "Obscurity" being the key word for the overall visual designer.